Updated: Nov 24, 2020

 First of all, we want to say THANK YOU to everyone who has donated to The Parkdale Food Centre.
-We’re only $50 away from our $200 goal!
 The food banks really need help during this challenging time, so please consider donating.
 Anything you can do would be greatly appreciated.

 We love granola in our house.
 We have it with yogurt or chia pudding, and fresh fruit, or just as a snack.
 In this episode of "Cooking with Jack and Max to Give Back" we share with you our go-to recipe for Whole-Wheat Granola.